ClickCease Nature's Barrier: The Power of Tree Bark - Arborist Now

 Damaged Bark

 Trees sustain damage to their bark from a variety of sources, including wildlife, pests, pathogens, lightning, hail, vandals, landscaping crews and construction activities.
+Damage from gnawing wildlife, boring pests, and disease-causing organisms weakens trees and exposes them to further harm.
 Bark damage exposes trees to myriad threats, and, if left untreated, the tree can ultimately die.
-However, with proper wound treatment and supportive care, trees are often able to produce callus wood at the site of the injury, which will eventually provide the tree with some protection.

-If one of your trees suffers damage to its bark, contact San Francisco's leading tree care service without delay.
+If one of your trees suffers damage to its bark, contact Arborist Now without delay.
 One of our ISA-certified arborists will inspect the damage, devise a treatment plan and help restore your tree's health.
-You must act fast though, as bark damage allows the delicate inner wood of a tree to dry out and every minute your tree goes without its protective bark barrier, it remains exposed to pests and pathogens.

 Latest News